nvmnghia/cvat/REFACTORING.md

 ### 2.2.
 Removing shape

 Removing a shape is as simple as setting the `removed` attribute of the shape.
-The actual removal happens after a chain of callbacks, though the removed model can be retained in a unknown manner.
+The actual removal happens after a chain of callbacks, though the removed model is retained for undo/redo in a closure.

 When the user presses <kbd>Del</kbd>, the following chain is called: